Ira Fischer’s Guide to Charitable Giving for Animal Welfare Organizations

 A good starting point is to see if the entity is a “charitable organization” under Internal Revenue Code 501(c)(3).
 This is important if you wish to receive a tax deduction for a gift.
 However, it does not necessarily mean that the work of an organization is in line with your idea of a charitable purpose.
 According to the Internal Revenue Code, “The exempt purposes set forth in section 501(c)(3) are charitable, religious, educational, scientific, literary, testing for public safety, fostering national or international amateur sports competition, and preventing cruelty to children or animals.”
 As can be seen, the Code’s “exempt purposes” to qualify as a charitable organization are broad categories.
 Donors should be aware that simply because an organization may fit into one or more of these categories does not always translate into a model that is consistent with what an individual might consider to be a charitable purpose.

 One common trap for the unwary is an entity that qualifies as a charitable organization under the heading of serving an “educational” purpose.
 An “educational” purpose may be no more than making available informational leaflets or placing informational signs on the cages or pens of wildlife that are held captive for exhibition purposes and are forced to perform for visitors at what is essentially an amusement park.
-To learn about the miserable existence of the victims of the performing animal entertainment industry, visit the website of The Performing Animals Welfare Society.

 Another area that donors should be wary of is charitable organizations that qualify as such because they engage in research.The IRS is not a watchdog for animal welfare and the research that a charitable organization may engage in can include the infliction of diseases, trauma, pain, or any other method of cruel and inhumane physiological or psychological invasive testing on animals.
 Before giving a donation to an organization whose purpose is research, it is advisable to first find out if such research involves testing on animals.
 Animal Research Alternatives makes a compelling case that, apart from the serious ethical questions raised by subjecting animals to crude and barbaric experiments, good science suggests that modern alternative methods of research are more reliable and more cost effective than tests performed on animals.